-Using the Throttle
+Using the Throttle and Adjusting Hammer Speed

-The throttle (E) is used to adjust the engine speed, which in turns controls blade engagement and speed.
-To adjust the throttle, grip the handle (F) so that the throttle safety switch (G) is pushed in - this allows the throttle to be adjusted - squeeze to increase engine speed.
+The throttle (H) is used to adjust the engine speed, which in turns controls speed of the hammer action.
+To adjust the throttle, grip the throttle handle (I) so that the throttle safety switch (J) is pushed in - this allows the throttle to be adjusted - squeeze to increase engine speed.
+The throttle features a limiting screw (K) that stops it from being opened further.
 Note the following:

-- The throttle safety switch must be pushed in to adjust the throttle.
-When the throttle safety switch is released it is no longer possible to adjust the throttle. - It is recommended to use the machine at full throttle.
-The machine requires a minimum engine speed for the internal clutch to engage and begin reciprocating the cutting blades.
+- The throttle safety switch must be pushed in, in order to adjust the throttle.
+When the throttle safety switch is released it is no longer possible to adjust the throttle. - It is recommended to set the limiting screw when an effective engine/hammer speed is attained.
+Turn the screw right to reduce the throttle opening limit (slower speed).
+Turn the screw left to increase the throttle opening limit (faster speed).
+The hardness of the material that the posts are being driven into may require adjustment of engine/hammer speed for best performance.